In June 2016 a perfect storm of ‘interests’ managed to convince the British people to vote to Leave the EU. Among those ‘interests’ was “big sugar.”

 Taking back control yes?
 But for whom?

 Following his and fellow Brexit “bad boys” meeting with Donald Trump – Wigmore was obliged to resign as a diplomat, ironically on the insistence of Boris Johnson.
-It seemed that by meeting Trump, Wigmore was breaching his “duty not to interfere in the internal affairs [of another country]” as an accredited diplomat – something he had already done in the UK – but oddly Boris let that one go.
+It seemed that by meeting Trump, Wigmore was breaching his “duty not to interfere in the internal affairs [of another country]” as an accredited diplomat under the terms of the Vienna Convention – something he had already done in the UK – but oddly Boris let that one go.
+Wigmore resigned, but months later he was to be found, still cavorting about the British Isles in a car with diplomatic plates.

-Belize may have lost a trade envoy – but what have they gained in the process?
+Belize (and her powerful players) may have lost a trade envoy – but what had they gained in the process?
 The country and its politicians are much obsessed with the price of sugar on account of it being not merely the key economic issue but by dint of that – a political one as well.
-In Belize – sugar is power.
+In Belize – sugar is political power – but as a tiny nation is perhaps more in thrall to its ‘sponsors’ and the biggest of those (apart from Ashcroft) is ‘big sugar.’

-Belize Sugar Industries has faced many difficulties importing into the UK and the EU and as a cane producer it clearly hopes that the UK market will now be opened up wide to it after the country withdraws.
-That will benefit Belizean farmers and producers, Belize itself, politicians in parties like Lord Ashcroft’s friends at the PUP – oh and their backers of course but it will be a disaster for beet producers in Norfolk.
+Despite theoretically not being subject to EU tariffs Belize Sugar Industries has faced many difficulties importing into the UK and the EU which has long favoured domestic beet production.
+Wigmore has been vociferous about this in the past, insisting on social media and candidly to the Evening Standard, that Brexit will be a bonanza for the small country.
+Belize’s cane producers clearly hope that the UK market will now be opened up wide after the country withdraws from the EU.
+That will benefit Belizean farmers and producers, Belize itself, politicians in parties like Lord Ashcroft’s friends at the PUP – but the biggest winners will be the majority shareholders in Belize Sugar Industries.

 And – who might those guys be?